- Dine and dance in Argentina's capital

 Upon arrival at El Calafate, another transfer will take you to your hotel.
 You can spend the rest of the day relaxing or venture out and enjoy the quaint cafes and shops around town.
-Maybe prime yourself with information on the nearby glaciers by visiting the Glaciarium.
-This multi-media center has an ice museum, various interactive displays, and educational information regarding glaciers.
-For fun, it even has a bar made totally of ice.
+You can also learn about glaciers at the nearby Glaciarium, a multi-media center that includes an ice museum and various interactive displays about glaciers.
+It even has a bar made totally of ice.

 Day 4: Perito Moreno Full-Day Tour